|Stokes Bay Range Front, ON|

 In 1904, a pair of range lights was erected in Stokes Bay to help guide vessels between Lyal Island and Mad Reef, replacing a pair of day beacons that had previously served this function.
 The front range light was placed on the northwestern end of the largest of the Knife islands, while the rear range light was located on the mainland east of the front light.
 The following description of the new range appeared in the Annual Report of the Department of Marine for 1904:

 In late summer 2009, the Canadian Coast Guard informed Bruce County of its intention to replace Stokes Bay Rear Range Lighthouse, which consists of a three-tiered, tapered steel frame, surmounted by a wooden watchroom and lantern.
 Not willing to lose part of its marine heritage, the county quickly devised a plan wherein a heavy-lift helicopter, owned by National Helicopters in Vaughn, Ontario, would transport the lighthouse in two pieces to the parking lot of Black Creek Provincial Park where it would be loaded on a heavy equipment float and trucked to Southampton.
 A YouTube video of the removal of the lighthouse, which took place in December 2009, is available.
 After volunteers reassembled and restored the lighthouse using traditional paint and craftsmanship, a celebration was held at the Bruce County Museum and Cultural Centre in June of 2011 to celebrate the opening of its new Stokes Bay Lighthouse exhibit.
 The upper portion of the lighthouse stands in the museum’s backyard overlooking Fairy Lake.

-Front range light located on the northwest extreme of the westernmost Knife Islands.
+The front range light is located on the northwest extreme of the westernmost Knife Islands.
 The range lights are owned by the Coast Guard.
 Grounds open, tower closed.

 The range lights are owned by the Coast Guard.
 Grounds open, tower closed.